Asphalt 9 Legends 2020 Review and Guides

 With Tilt to Steer, the player can tilt their mobile device to the side to which they wish their car to turn and Tap to Steer allows you to control the car by tapping.
 Both of these are familiar to the players of previous installments of the series.
 However, a brand new control scheme was introduced in this game, and it’s the Touch Drive, where the car does most of the basic driving by itself and the player only chooses which of the branching paths to turn to, and of course, uses the Nitro Shockwave and the drift.

-There are three different types of races in Asphalt 9: Legends: Classic, Hunted, and Time Attack.
+There are three different types of races: Classic, Hunted, and Time Attack.
 Classic is a traditional race mode, known to players of previous installments of the series or other racing games.
 The Hunted mode sees the player driving to escape the law, as the police pursue you in their car.
 In Time Attack, you compete against time to finish the race.

 There are also various currencies in the game, like Credits, Tokens, and Trade coins.
 Credits are the basic currency, and it enables upgrading cars.
 Tokens are for filling the gas tank and other stuff, while trade coins are used for the Legend Store, where you can purchase epic car parts and more.